 Since PDF is a fixed document format (the location of every text, border line, background fill, etc. is specified in page coordinates and is, potentially, transformed) and GemBox.Document model is a flow document format (like HTML, for example), to read a PDF file into a GemBox.Document, elements such as Paragraph and Table must be recognized from PDF-positioned text and lines/paths.

 The recognition of PDF logical structure in GemBox.Document is based on various heuristics that we have implemented and plan to improve and extend over time based on customer feedback.
 However, note that a fully correct recognition is impossible to achieve just by reading the content of PDF pages, because higher level information is required to disambiguate certain cases.
 For example, a PDF page with text in two columns could be a table with a single row and two cells or a section with two columns.
 Or, a PDF page with a single small line of text in the middle of it could be a paragraph with left alignment and left indentation, right alignment and right indentation, or some other combination.

-Some competitive products offer PDF reading functionality with high fidelity by using text frames or text boxes to position the text in the same location on a page as it appeared in the PDF page and by rendering PDF page graphics into a temporary image that is then inserted into a page.
+High fidelity loading uses text frames to position the text in the same location on a page as it appeared in the PDF page.
+The PDF page graphics are converted to shapes or rendered into temporary images that are then inserted into a page.

-Although the output of this approach looks very similar or identical to the input PDF, it has the following flaws:
+Although the output of this approach looks very similar or identical to the input PDF, it has the following drawbacks:

-- Text search is limited - Since logically connected text segments might end up in different text frames (for example, if a paragraph is justified), looking for a term which spans two or more text frames is not possible.
+- Text search is limited - Since logically connected text segments might end up in different text frames, looking for a term which spans two or more text frames is not possible.